Graph-GRPO: Training Graph Flow Models with Reinforcement Learning: Experiment

 \subsection{Experimental Setup}

-Our framework builds upon DeFoG~\cite{DeFoG}, which employs a graph Transformer equipped with Random Walk Structural Encoding (RWSE)~\cite{RRWP1, Cometh} as the denoising network.
+Our framework builds upon DeFoG~\cite{DeFoG}, which employs a graph Transformer equipped with Relative Random Walk Probabilities (RRWP) ~\cite{RRWP1, Cometh} as the denoising network.
 We benchmark the graph generation methods on three tasks: general graph generation on synthetic datasets, molecular optimization for protein docking, and target property optimization.
 The base model is pretrained on specific datasets for general graph generation and on ZINC250k~\cite{zinc} for molecular optimization.
 If a checkpoint is provided, we download it from the repository\footnote{\url{https://github.com/manuelmlmadeira/DeFoG}}; otherwise, we train DeFoG by ourselves.
 See Appendix~\ref{app:implementation} for more implementation details.